-Lee is a closed campus during lunch.
+Lee is a closed campus during lunch and food is provided to all students free of charge.
 Students must eat in the cafeteria and snack bar areas.
 After eating, they may stay in the cafeteria/snack bar areas or go to the blacktop or athletic fields.
 To visit a classroom, permission from the teacher is required.
 Students found in out-of-bounds areas during lunch will face disciplinary consequences.
 Lunch is provided free of charge to students and no food deliveries will be allowed during the school day.